JacobGrisham/JacobGrisham/README.md

 # Hi there 👋
 My name is Jacob Grisham and I'm a Full-Stack Software Engineer in San Francisco.
+This is my personal GitHub account.
+I'm currently a Software Engineer at PowerSchool and my Professional PowerSchool GitHub account is [JacobGrishamPowerSchool](https://github.com/JacobGrishamPowerSchool).

 # 🏆 Project Showcase
 High-quality, production-grade full-stack and front-end web applications polished with: